nulogy/design-system/common/README.md

 If a package uses the default dependencies and configurations from this package, it can simply opt into the dependency's functionality by declaring the appropriate package script from the table below.

-For example if you would like to add testing to your package, you can just copy the json snippet from the _"Package Script"_ column of the _"Testing"_ row (`test: "jest --config ../jest.config.js --rootDir ./"`), and paste it into the `scripts` block of your `package.json`.
+For example if you would like to add testing to your package, you can just copy the json snippet from the _"Package Script"_ column of the _"Testing"_ row (`test: "jest --config ../jest.config.js"`), and paste it into the `scripts` block of your `package.json`.

 ## Configuration